 If you remember being a child or simply have been around a child recently, you know kids are highly creative.
-Whether a child or genius, these highly creative people share 3 qualities that make them so creative.
+Whether a child or a genius, these highly creative people share 3 qualities that make them so creative.

 As life goes on, we tend to lose our creativity.
-We start to be aware of our limitations and in turn become ashamed and aloof toward with that we are not “good” at.
+We start to be aware of our limitations and in turn become ashamed and aloof toward that we are not “good” at.

-In his book, A Whole New Mind, Daniel Pink posits that as time goes on, our Western World will be require more and more creativity.
+In his book, A Whole New Mind, Daniel Pink posits that as time goes on, our Western World will require more and more creativity.
 Why?
-One because robots and people in China and India can do most non-creative tasks better, faster, and cheaper than we can.
+One is because robots and people in China and India can do most non-creative tasks better, faster, and cheaper than we can.
 As a result, Pink argues that we need to get creative.

 But what does it mean to be creative?
 More importantly, what are the qualities to be sought to become a highly creative person?